-The RDL is a great exercise to work the posterior chain muscles, specifically the hamstrings, glutes and erector spinae of the low back.
+The RDL, also referred to as a stiff leg deadlift, is a great exercise to work the posterior chain muscles, specifically the hamstrings, glutes and erector spinae of the low back.

-Many of the movements that I utilize with athletes demands a very strong posterior chain (as does many sport movements as well).
+Many of the movements that I utilize with athletes demand a very strong posterior chain (as does many sports movements as well).
 Olympic lifts, Back Squat and Front Squats are all great exercises for building strong, explosive athletes and all three demand a strong posterior chain.